microsoft/service-fabric-observer/Documentation/Plugins.md

 - Install .Net Core 3.1.
 - Navigate to top level directory (where the SLN lives, for example) then,

-For now, you can use the related nugets (target OS) available [here](https://github.com/microsoft/service-fabric-observer/releases/tag/33734835).
+For now, you can use the related nugets (target OS) available [here](https://github.com/microsoft/service-fabric-observer/releases/tag/33782866).
+Download the appropriate nupkg to your local machine and update nuget.config to include the location of the file on disk.
+Then, install the package into your plugin project.

 OR